THE RAZOR'S EDGE

-WHERE DID HE GO, WHAT DID HE DO?
+WHERE DID LARRY DARRELL GO, WHAT DID HE DO?

 Maugham writes that immediately following Darrell's arrival in India he departs the ship in Bombay and goes to see the caves at Elephanta, which are located about an hour and a half away from Bombay by boat-launch.
 While observing the giant stone sculptures a man in a saffron robe strikes up a conversation with him.
 The man discusses Bhahma, Vishnu, and Siva being the three manifestations of Ultimate Reality.
 After awhile the man puts the palms of his hands together and with the slightest indication of a bow strolls off.

 The conversation with the man in the saffron robe must have totally erased any residual scraps of apprehension, if any, Darrell may have been harboring about going on to Hemis because that night, without even returning to the ship, he boarded a train in Bombay, traveling third-class to Benares.
 He used Benares as a home base, apparently operating in and around the general area for something close to six months.
 From Benares he traveled to a northern Indian capital Maugham describes as a red rose city as old as time (in real life, Jaipur the rose-pink capital of Rajasthan).
 From that point on Darrell disappears from the novel, not showing up again until late in the year, 1928.